skip to main content

 If you’re still stumped, don’t worry—there are still plenty of fixes to try.

-If your modem is failing to properly communicate with your ISP, perhaps because of an update or a change in compatibility, you’ll start experiencing all sorts of internet problems.
-For example, if something isn’t quite right with the registration, the modem or ISP may be continuously trying to authenticate one another, causing slowdowns.
-You’re more likely to experience these problems if you supply your own modem.
+For example, if something isn’t quite right with the registration, the modem and internet provider may be continuously trying to authenticate one another, preventing you from accessing the internet.
+You’re more likely to experience this problem if you supply your own modem or get a new one from your provider.

-You need to contact your ISP to diagnose and fix these issues.
-They can check if the modem is successfully checking in and updating, that it’s still compatible, and that it’s properly registered.
+If you’re having issues with your modem, contact your internet provider.
+It can check if the modem is successfully checking in and updating, that it’s still compatible, and that it’s properly registered.
 Sometimes, the customer service reps won’t have the ability to run the appropriate test, in which case you need to request a technician visit or an escalation of your issue up the tech support ladder.

 To truly complete this step, you need straight answers to the following questions: